cfdp/cfdp.dk/wp-content/plugins/simple-tags/readme.txt

 This plugin is developped on WordPress 3.3, with the constant WP_DEBUG to TRUE.

 * Administration
 	* Tags suggestion from Yahoo!
-Term Extraction API, OpenCalais, Alchemy, Zemanta, Tag The Net, Local DB with AJAX request
+Content Analysis, OpenCalais, Alchemy, Zemanta, Tag The Net, Tag4Site, dataTXT and local terms with AJAX request
 		* Compatible with TinyMCE, FCKeditor, WYMeditor and QuickTags
 	* tags management (rename, delete, merge, search and add tags, edit tags ID)
 	* **Edit mass tags (more than 50 posts once)**